 It is estimated that Within Life Sciences alone Blockchain could contribute to a 3billion dollar opportunity by 2025.

 The primary reason why this type of data arrangement is used for things like cryptocurrencies is its feature of decentralization, meaning the accounts stored inside this chain aren’t filed in just one single location.
-They are accessible by everyone and are immutable by any one party.
+They are accessible to everyone and are immutable by any one party.

-Life science companies are getting more and more interested in investing in digital ledgers technology (DLT) like the blockchain.
+Life science companies are getting more and more interested in investing in digital ledger technology (DLT) like the blockchain.
 DLTs can give immediate, verifiable accountability to the research and development process.
 It also helps record accurate shipment data.
 Some valuable applications of Blockchain in life science and healthcare sectors are:

 Medical records could be administered on a decentralized blockchain rather than having them in a central database.
-This will help in reducing the risk of illegal access as the blockchain would contain protocols that will govern how patient medical histories could be accessed and by who.
+This will help in reducing the risk of illegal access as the blockchain would contain protocols that will govern how patient medical histories could be accessed and by whom.

 The trust of the supply chain is of supreme importance to any pharmaceutical business.
-The blockchain technology can be used to assign each batch of drugs a unique electronic serial number, that can be used to track the item as it moves through a series of transactions and various stages of the supply chain.
+Blockchain technology can be used to assign each batch of drugs a unique electronic serial number, that can be used to track the item as it moves through a series of transactions and various stages of the supply chain.
 This is especially beneficial in developing countries where over 30% of drugs are counterfeits.
 It may also promote timely product recalls if any defects are subsequently discovered.

-New platforms are being developed to provide medical innovators with a tamper-proof way of filing encrypted data, enabling companies to verify the date on which they created an intellectual property, such as patents and copyrighted materials.
+New platforms are being developed to provide medical innovators with a tamper-proof way of filing encrypted data, enabling companies to verify the date on which they created intellectual property, such as patents and copyrighted materials.